-Therefore we can be sure that just as surely as all true Christians will persevere to the end of their earthly lives, so surely would there always be a faithful company of true Christians in the world until the Lord gloriously returns.
-For if there is a preservation of the saints, then there must be a preservation of the Church on earth.
+Therefore, we can be sure that, just as surely as all true Christians will persevere to the end of their earthly lives, so surely would there always be a faithful company of true Christians in the world until the Lord gloriously returns.
+For if there is a preservation of the saints on earth, then there must be a preservation of the Church on earth.

-We do not read that the true vine loses all of its branches in this world (John 15:1-8).
-We do not read that the olive tree is cut down, or that which comes from the mustard seed is cut down, or that the leaven-risen batch of dough is punched down, never to rise again (Matthew 13:31-33; Romans 11:16-27).
+We do not read that the true vine loses all of its branches in this world (John 15.1-8).
+We do not read that the olive tree is cut down, or that which comes from the mustard seed is cut down, or that the leaven (yeast) risen batch of dough is punched down, never to rise again (Matthew 13.31-33; Romans 11.16-27).

 The true church in this world, though at times and in places it is beaten down by persecution, heresy, corruption and apathy, it is in general always growing and proving, always improving and bearing fruit, always reforming and reviving.
-For it is Christ who builds up his church, and who keeps each and every one of his people, for whom he died to save (John 6:39).
+For it is Christ who builds his church, and who keeps each and every one of his people, for whom he died to save (Matthew 16.18; John 6.39).

-Though world and flesh and Devil are conspired against us—say it with Paul: “Nay, in all these things we are more than conquerors through him that loved us.
-For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord” (Romans 8:37-39).
+Although the world and the flesh and the Devil are conspired against us—say it with Paul: “Nay, in all these things we are more than conquerors through him that loved us.
+For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord” (Romans 8.37-39).

 The Lord Jesus Christ is building his church.
-The great prophecy in the protoevangelion was fulfilled at Calvary and its outworking is happening even now: in his crucifixion Christ’s “heel” was bruised (as though stamped on as like a grape).
-And the “old Serpent’s” head was likewise and more-so crushed (Genesis 3:15; see also Revelation 12:9; 20:2).
-“For this purpose the Son of God was manifested, that he might destroy the works of the devil” (1 John 3:8).
+The great prophecy in the protoevangelion1 was fulfilled at Calvary and its outworking is still happening today: in his crucifixion Christ’s “heel” was bruised (as though stamped on, like a grape).
+And the “old Serpent’s” head was even more-so crushed (Genesis 3.15; see also Revelation 12.9; 20.2).
+“For this purpose the Son of God was manifested, that he might destroy the works of the devil” (1 John 3.8).

 “Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
-For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15:51-53).
-In this immortal, incorruptible state we shall be totally without our sins—“whom he justified, them he also glorified” (Romans 8:30).
+For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15.51-53).
+In this immortal, incorruptible state we shall be totally sinless—“whom he justified, them he also glorified” (Romans 8.30).